kaminiwalunj/OpenAIWorkshop/scenarios/powerapp_and_python/EDU-exercise2.md

     > **Note**: You can try the other available options in the portal i.e, **SQL**, **ClassifyText**, **Parse**, and **Classify**.

+## Summary

-**Summary:** In this exercise, You had looked into integrating PowerApps with OpenAI.
+In this exercise, You had looked into integrating PowerApps with OpenAI.
 You discovered how to combine the sophisticated OpenAI capabilities with PowerApp's low-code platform.

+### You have successfully completed the lab!